 If you ask my hubby, there’s no quicker way to the heart than a delicious steak dinner.

-I tend to agree, especially if there are crab cakes involved in that dinner somewhere.
+I tend to agree, especially if there are Crab Cakes or Pan Seared Scallops involved in that dinner somewhere.

 Many evenings over the last decade have found us at Texas Roadhouse or Longhorn, playfully arguing over who’s steak tasted better.